by Adam Kotlarczyk

 He nodded, eyebrows high.

 ‘They won’t make you come back.
 You’re a legend.’

 ‘Make me?
 No. I will want to come back.’

 ‘Want to?
 To the war?
 For God’s sake, why?’

 He sat back in his chair and jutted out his legs, so skinny the uniform looked two sizes too big on him.

 ‘The front.
 I need it.
 There’s no other way to put it.’

 ‘I thought you said you’d had it,’ I said.

-‘I did.
-I have had it.
+‘I have had it.
 I can’t take it.
 But I can’t give it up.
 I need it.
 Nothing else is important.
-Everyone is drawn to something that can destroy them.
 I’ll be back in the war.
 Maybe this one will be over; maybe it will be the Pacific.
 Or maybe it will be the next one.
-But I’ll be back.’
+But I’ll be back.
+What else is there?’